psfinaki/CheckYourCzech/README.md

 ## Features

-- For plurals and accusatives, gender can be selected
+- For declension, case and number can be selected, also gender and pattern for nouns
-- For imperatives, verb class and verb pattern can be selected
+- For verb imperatives, verb class and verb pattern can be selected
 - For comparatives and participles, regularity can be selected
 - Automated deployment via Azure Devops
 - Alerts about requests and exceptions